 The deceased person's doctor, a medical examiner, or another approved medical provider must complete the medical certification portion of the death certificate within two business days.
 (Arkansas Code § 20-18-601.)
 The medical certification contains such information as the date, time, and cause of death.

-Arkansas is instituting an electronic system for registering deaths.
-Once this system is in place, you will go to the local registrar or health department to initiate the death certificate process.
+Arkansas instituted an electronic system for registering deaths.
+You will go to the local registrar or health department to initiate the death certificate process.
 For help obtaining or filing a death certificate, contact the Arkansas Vital Records Office.

 You will need certified copies of the death certificate to carry out other tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
 You may be able to file the death certificate with the local registrar and get certified copies on the same day.
 If not, you will have to make a return trip to pick up the copies.
 Be prepared to pay a small fee for each copy.